zbirnba1/quantative-finance/README.md

 - [googlesheetuploader.py](src/googlesheetuploader.py) - Contains methods to upload pandas dataframes to google sheets.
 Use of this code requies a google cloud service file.
 Additional directions to create this file will be added at a later date.
 - [performance.py](src/performance.py) - Will upload performance information, macroeconomic information, recommended portfolio information, and current holdings to a google sheet.

+## Running the Pipeline
+- [main.py](src/main.py) -The whole pipeline (ccllecting data, processing data, trading, performance tracking) has been implemented inside the main method inside the main.py file.
+Just specify a config file to use.

 # Configuration File
 A configuration file is required to run this code, an example is as follows: